-This review is reflective of a first playthrough excluding DLC and post-game activities.
+This review is reflective of a first playthrough excluding DLC content and post-game activities.
 See what I’m up to in the post-game on the Nioh tag of my microblog.

 Nioh (仁王) is a third-person action game following an English sailor William who has lost his guardian spirit to an alchemist named Edward Kelley.
 He pursues Kelley to war-torn Japan.
+Nioh derives many design elements from Dark Souls by From Software.
+If you never played Dark Souls, this is a brief overview:

 Nioh is different from Dark Souls in the following aspects: